saileshdwivedy30/Auto-Log-Insights/ai_service/README.md

 # AI Analsys Service setup

 This repository contains the implementation of a AI analysis service deployed on Google Cloud Platform (GCP).
-The service uses a Llama3 (8b) model through Grok inference API
+The service uses a Llama3 (8b) model through Groq inference API

 ---